 • All participants are required to become members of Ontario Federation of Sled Dog Sports

 • Participants will sign waivers for Ontario Federation of Sled Dog Sports and Yours Outdoors

-Three to five persons - $65/person for first lesson includes instruction, OFSS membership and trail fee; $35for subsequent lessons includes instruction and trail fee
+Three to five persons - $65/person for first lesson includes instruction, OFSS membership and trail fee; $40 for subsequent lessons includes instruction

 Tips and Tricks